Ben-Ortiz/SpaceFight-Pygame/README.md

 <img src="https://user-images.githubusercontent.com/44016398/110753991-41839a80-8215-11eb-906e-3a2265de4cb7.JPG" alt="alt text" width="500">

 # What I Learned
-* Python: How to apply OOP to python and constants
+* Python: How to apply OOP to python and constants.
-* Pygame: How to use rect for collision detection and have 2 players play instead
+* Pygame: How to use rect for collision detection and have 2 players play in 1 screen.